French Studies provides an opportunity for students to

 prepare them for graduate school and a range of international

-Undergraduate students from any division of the university can select a
+Undergraduate students from any college in the university can select a

 minor from Lang’s offerings.
 Similarly, Lang students who are not majoring in